jundalisay/superb/content/en/research/poincare/science/chapter-12b.md

 I now assume that we take for the variables the parame- ters q, which are directly accessible to experiment.
-The two parts of the energy should then be expressed as a function of the parameters q and their derivatives;science and hypothesis 244 it is clear that it is under this form that they will appear to the experimenter.
-The latter will naturally endeavour to define kinetic and potential energy by the aid of quan- tities he can directly observe.
+The two parts of the energy should then be expressed as a function of the parameters q and their derivatives;

+It is clear that it is under this form that they will appear to the experimenter.
+The latter will naturally endeavour to define kinetic and potential energy by the aid of quantities he can directly observe.
 1 If this be granted, the system will always proceed from one position to another by such a path that the mean value of the action is a min- imum.
-It matters little that T and U are now expressed by the aid of the parameters q and their derivatives; it matters little that it is also by the aid of these param- eters that we define the initial and final positions; the principle of least action will always remain true.
+It matters little that T and U are now expressed by the aid of the parameters q and their derivatives; it matters little that it is also by the aid of these parameters that we define the initial and final positions; the principle of least action will always remain true.

 Now here again, of the whole of the paths which lead from one position to another, there is one and only one for which the mean action is a minimum.

 The principle of least action is therefore sufficient for the determination of the differential equations which define the variations of the parameters q.

 The equations thus obtained are another form of Lagrange’s equations.

-To form these equations we need not know the re- lations which connect the parameters q with the co-
-1
-We may add that U will depend only on the q parameters, that T will depend on them and their derivatives with respect to time, and will be a homogeneous polynomial of the second degree with respect to these derivatives.optics and electricity.
-245
-ordinates of the hypothetical molecules, nor the masses of the molecules, nor the expression of U as a function of the co-ordinates of these molecules.
+To form these equations we need not know the relations which connect the parameters q with the coordinates of the hypothetical molecules, nor the masses of the molecules, nor the expression of U as a function of the co-ordinates of these molecules.

 All we need know is the expression of U as a function of the parameters q, and that of T as a function of the parameters q and their derivatives—i.e., the expressions of the kinetic and potential energy in terms of experimental data.